-We are thrilled to announce our two CRESSTCON’18 keynote speakers: Marcelo M. Suárez-Orozco, the Wasserman Dean, UCLA Graduate School of Education and Information Studies, and Bror Saxberg, Vice President of Learning Science at the Chan Zuckerberg Initiative (CZI).
+We are thrilled about our two CRESSTCON’18 keynote speakers: Bror Saxberg, Vice President of Learning Science at the Chan Zuckerberg Initiative (CZI), and Marcelo M. Suárez-Orozco, the Wasserman Dean, UCLA Graduate School of Education & Information Studies.
 Each brings their unique experience and insight to the conference theme of building partnerships to enhance excellence and equity.

 Marcelo M. Suárez-Orozco